marcelpatrick/TriggerBox/README.md

 # Preparation

 ## 1- Connect the trigger box / Volume and the Actor to be spawned to the Spawner
-   - Inside Spawner C++
-     - create an instance of the actor to be spawned using TSubclassOf<type> and exposing it to Unreal with UPROPERTY
+   - Inside Spawner C++, create an instance of the actor to be spawned using TSubclassOf<type> and exposing it to Unreal with UPROPERTY
    - In Unreal open the Spawner BP and select the BP of the actor to be spawned in the UPROPERTY dropdown you just exposed
-     - #include "Engine/TriggerBox.h" in the header file
-     - Create a TriggerBox / Volume instance pointer variable.
+   - in Spawner C++, #include "Engine/TriggerBox.h" in the header file, Create a TriggerBox / Volume instance pointer variable.
 Expose it to Unreal with UPROPERTY.
    - In the Spawner BP component details select your trigger box component as the UPROPERTY field you just created
    - OR, In Unreal, select the Spawner component and go to the Details tab, select your trigger box / trigger volume component in the dropdown

-     - Create a TriggerAction function. call it on OnBeginPlay
-       - Inside the TriggerAction function use the TriggerBox variable to call OnActorBeginOverlap and OnActorEndOverlap functions and pass your custom functions that each of these will call
+   - Custom overlap functions
+     - In Spawner C++ Declare your custom overlap functions passing OverlappedActor and OtherActor as params and expose it with UFUNCTION()
      - Define your custom functions for BeginOverlap and EndOverlap

-     - Create your custom functions passing OverlappedActor and OtherActor as params and expose it with UFUNCTION()
+   - TriggerAction function
+     - Declare a TriggerAction function.
+     - Define the TriggerAction funciton.
+Inside the TriggerAction function use the TriggerBox variable to call OnActorBeginOverlap and OnActorEndOverlap functions and pass your custom functions that each of these will call
+     - Call the TriggerAction function on BeginPlay

 ## 2- Spawn actor with a timer
    - Inside Spawner C++,
      - create the SpawnActor function